rhdeck/shieldnumber-extension/readme.md

 ![ShieldNumber](images/cws/marquee_promo.png)
 # You Deserve Two Phone Numbers

-Protect your privacy by with a phone number that doesn't ring.
+Protect your privacy with a phone number that doesn't ring.

 [ShieldNumber](https://shieldnumber.com) is a phone number that receives voicemails and texts without requiring you to answer or receive a notification.
 You will get an email at the end of the day or week with a summary of all your messages.
 It's like having a receptionist answer and hold your calls.
 Now you can get on with the important work in your life!